 - Alleged falsified data in a published paper.

-Data falsification Manipulating research data with the intention of giving a false impression.
+Data Falsification Manipulating research data with the intention of giving a false impression.
 This includes manipulating images (e.g., micrographs, gels, radiological images), removing outliers or “inconvenient” results, changing, adding or omitting data points, etc.

-Duplicate submissions Authors must declare upon submission that the manuscript is not being considered elsewhere.
+Duplicate Submissions Authors must declare upon submission that the manuscript is not being considered elsewhere.
 The detection of a duplicate submission or publication is generally regarded as a deliberate act, including articles previously published in another language.
 For permissible secondary submissions or publications (e.g., a translated article), authors must obtain permission from the publisher and copyright holder of the original article and inform the editor of the receiving journal about the original article's history.
 Additionally, it must be clearly indicated to readers that the manuscript is a translated version, with a citation to the original article included.

 Authorship Issues Clear policies (that allow for transparency around who contributed to the work and in what capacity) should be in place for requirements for authorship and contributorship, as well as processes for managing potential disputes.